BoiseState/CS321_Bioinformatics/README.md

 ## 5. Implementation
 We will create three programs:
 - one that **creates a BTree** from a given GeneBank file
-- second for **searching in the specified BTree** for subsequences of given length.
+- a second for **searching in the specified BTree** for subsequences of given length.
 The search program assumes that the user specified the proper BTree to use depending upon the query length.
-- third for **searching in the SQL database** for subsequences of specified length.
-This database would be created by loading btree dump files using the SQLite interface outside our program.
+- a third for **searching in the SQL database** for subsequences of specified length.
+This database should be created by loading provided btree dump files using the SQLite interface outside our program.

 The main Java classes should be named `GeneBankCreateBTree`, `GeneBankSearchBTree`, and `GeneBankSearchDatabase`.